 The Fujifilm X-H2S is the latest flagship camera for Fujifilm’s APS-C mirrorless system.
 Equipped with an effective stabilisation system, like all Fujifilm X cameras it produces fantastic JPEGs straight out of camera.
 While it shoots RAW files, and they are excellent, this is a good choice if you’re not so keen on post-processing.

 In low-light, the Fujifilm X-H2S ticks a lot of boxes.
-It has a powerful 5-axis stabilisation system which can provide up to an effective seven stops of exposure compensation.
+It has a powerful 5-axis stabilisation system that can provide up to seven stops of exposure compensation.
 This really opens up your options in low light.
 Its high-ISO performance is also very good – up to its native limit of 12,800, at least.
 While the X-H2S does have an expandable ISO range up to 25,600 and 51,200, we found in our review that quality degraded sharply at these settings.
 You should find the 12,800 setting more than capable for low-light shooting.

 Another nice option to have is Fuji’s Film Simulation modes, which imitate the look of classic film stocks.
 They’re great for producing images with a distinctive look.
 The only real sticking point with the X-H2S is the price; around $2000 / £2000 body-only, it’s expensive for an APS-C camera.
 Still, as we argued in our review, you’d have to pay almost double for a full-frame setup with equivalent functionality.
 There’s a case to be made that it’s cheap for what it provides.